xianlinbox/daily_practise/aws-solution-architect/design-data-strategy.md

 - Global Database: span aurora to multiple AWS regions.one primary AWS Region for write, and up to five read-only secondary AWS Regions.
 - Continuous backup to S3; supports backtracking for time travel.
+- generate error logs by default, can config to generate slow query log also.
 - support serveless version

 Aurora Serverless: